IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-selection.md

 ## Setup
-In order to setup row selection in the `{ComponentTitle}`, you just need to set the `RowSelection` property.
+In order to setup row selection in the `{ComponentName}`, you just need to set the `RowSelection` property.
 This property accepts `GridSelectionMode` enumeration.

 `GridSelectionMode` exposes the following modes: